Welcome to the photoblog of Erin Paul Donovan, a professional photographer located in the White Mountains of New Hampshire USA.

 First celebrated in 2006 this annual event is to promote the enjoyment of nature photography.
 This is a day to grab your camera and photograph nature.
 The North American Nature Photography Association (NANPA) is hosting a Nature Photography Day event on their Facebook page.

 Scenes of March, New Hampshire – During March I spent a few days shooting along the Kancamagus Scenic Byway in the White Mountains of New Hampshire.
 I wanted to shoot a few locations along the Byway that have eluded me over the years, but was mainly interested in the Passaconaway settlement.

 Just like January and February, March had a few snowstorms that created breathtaking snowscapes.
 To be in a forest after a snowstorm should be on everyone's bucket list.
 Its just a great feeling!
 Heres a few images from this month.
 Hope you enjoy them.

-Five images from the month of February – When shooting for the ScenicNH Photography archive I find self assignments and a little direction to be very beneficial.
+February, New Hampshire – When shooting for the ScenicNH Photography archive I find self assignments and a little direction to be very beneficial.
 On top of my everyday shooting, I try to focus on one subject every month that is connected to the environment.